 Rare-Earth Elements (REE)

 In late September 2010 the Chinese government blocked exports to Japan of rare-earth elements (REE) in retaliation for Japan's detention of a Chinese fishing trawler captain, further escalating the Senkaku Island dispute.
 The New York Times reported the export ban extended to "... rare earth oxides, rare earth salts or pure rare earth metals, although the shipments are still allowed to go to Hong Kong, Singapore and other destinations.
 But no ban has been imposed on the export to Japan of semi-processed alloys that combine rare earths with other materials."
-In late November 2010 China resumed exports of crucial minerals to Japan on Friday for the first time in almost two months.
+In late November 2010 China resumed exports of crucial minerals to Japan for the first time in almost two months.

 Rare Earths are a moderately abundant group of 15 metallic elements known as the Lanthanide series (atomic numbers 57 through to 71) plus Yttrium (39).
 Although Scandium (atomic number 21) is not a Rare Earth element, it is commonly included with the Lanthanides because of its similar properties.
 Rare Earths include cerium, dysprosium, erbium, europium, gadolinium, holmium, lanthanum, lutetium, neodymium, praseodymium, samarium, terbium, thulium, ytterbium, and yttrium.
 Rare earths are often classified into two groups: Heavy Rare Earth (HREE), and Light Rare Earth (LREE), according to their atomic weights and location on the periodic table.